I am an artist/researcher/educator/designer

 At the start of my career, I was an art teacher, a job I loved dearly, but eventually it felt limiting.
-Everywhere I went and every job I applied to, people saw me as a teacher, yet in my soul, I knew I was more… I was a curriculum specialist, a graphic designer, a connector, a transformer, a visionary, an innovator, a disruptor, and more.
+Everywhere I went and every job I applied to, people saw me as a teacher, yet in my soul, I knew I was more… I was a curriculum specialist, a graphic designer, a connector, a transformer, a visionary, an innovator, and a disruptor.

-Frustrated and ready to grow my career, I knew I had to break from my "art teacher" label to stop being defined by that title.
+Frustrated and ready to grow my career, I knew I had to break out of my "art teacher" label to stop being defined by that title.

 At this point, I became obsessed with professional identity and wondered, "How are other people more than their job titles?"
 I started interviewing friends, colleagues, peers, neighbors, strangers, and anyone else who would talk with me.